 Call 911 for a medical emergency.
-Although it can take up to 50 minutes for an ambulance to travel to Lac des Roches, several members of the Interlake Volunteer Fire Department, who are fully trained as First Responders, live nearby and may be able to respond immediately until the ambulance and paramedics arrive.
+Many members of the Interlakes Volunteer Fire Department are trained as First Responders, and if available, will likely arrive prior to the ambulance and paramedics.

 To report a forest fire, call 1-800-663-5555.
 In addition to the information you are able to give about the size, type and approximate location of the fire, we have learned that land coordinates assist the spotter planes that are dispatched from elsewhere in the province.
 As a guideline, Eagle Island in the middle of Lac des Roches is at 51° 28′ N, 120° 34′ W.

 Since Lac des Roches is at the “end of the line” and our electricity demands are minimal, a power outage isolated to our area may not be detected by B.C.
 Hydro.
 Residents should report all power outages as per the criteria and instructions of B.C.
 Hydro at 1-888-769-3766.
-Extensive power outages that last more than 2 days can affect the phone service on the Bridge Lake Exchange (593) as the switch has limited battery backup in the event of a power outage.
-Although cellular phone coverage in our area is spotty, most residents claim to get a signal at certain areas of the rest stop and near the end of Cottage Country Estates road, above the rest stop.
+Extensive power outages that last more than 2 days can affect the land line phone service on the Bridge Lake Exchange (593) as the switch has limited battery backup in the event of a power outage.
+The Telus cell tower provides the needed alternative of full cellular service to our area.